tbhaxor/educational_projects/PYTHON_AND_MYSQL/STUDENT_MANAGEMENT_PROGRAM/README.md

-# Student management program in python3 and mysql
+# Student management
-This contains three type of programs with same db type i.e `mysql` but diffrent way of implementation
+This contains two type of programs with same db type i.e `mysql` but diffrent way of implementation
 ## Requirements
 * Python 3.x
 * Mysql Server